wilsonsouto/candy-shop/README.md

 ## :dart: About

-This console-based application streamlines the management of a candy store’s products.
-It interacts directly with a database, allowing users to add, retrieve, update, and delete product information.
-With a clean, interactive console interface and robust input validation, the application simplifies operations while ensuring data accuracy
+This console application streamlines candy store product management, interacting directly with a database to enable users to add, retrieve, update, and delete product information.
+With an intuitive console interface and robust input validation, the app simplifies operations and ensures data accuracy.

 ## :sparkles: Features